Police Explorer Program

 - Have full approval of parents or guardian and assurance of their support and cooperation

-- All applicants must be citizens of the United States at the time of their application
+- Be citizens of the United States at the time of their application

 Explorers are required to participate in the numerous details performed by the Post, usually in the areas of: